Terms and Conditions 2022

-All participants must sign on at Race Administration between 07:15 and 11:00 (subject to timetable changes – please view the Testing website prior to setting out on your journey for the latest information).
-Participants arriving late for signing on, please contact the Safety Team in Race Control.
+All participants must sign on between 07:15 and 11:00 (subject to timetable changes – please view the Testing website prior to setting out on your journey for the latest information).
+Participants arriving late for signing on, please contact the SCL Event Manager.

-All participants must produce a current MSA/FIA Competition Race Licence when car testing, a current MSA/FIA Competition Kart Licence when Kart testing or an ACU/SACU Competition Licence when Bike Testing, at signing on.
+All participants must produce a current Motorsport UK/FIA Competition Race Licence when car testing, a current Motorsport UK/FIA Competition Kart Licence when Kart testing or an ACU/SACU Competition Licence when bike testing, at signing on.
 A parent or legal guardian must counter-sign the registration form of participants under the age of 18 years.
-If the driver is under 18 years of age and accompanied by the Team Manager, they must provide a letter from the Parent or Guardian.
+If the participant is under 18 years of age and accompanied by the Team Manager, they must provide a letter from a parent or guardian.

-If your licence is held by a governing body, please call the MSA or ACU and ask them to email a confirmation to the circuit confirming that a valid licence is held – email [email protected].
+Where a licence is held by a governing body, please request confirmation from the governing body that a valid licence is held – email [email protected].
 Please bring photo I.D. to sign on.
-Silverstone Circuits Limited has the right to refuse drivers/riders who do not produce their licence when asked.
+SCL has the right to refuse drivers/riders who do not produce their licence when asked.

-A driver signing on with a National ‘B’ Competition Licence who is required by the MSA to display a novice cross when Racing, must also display a novice cross on the rear of their car when Testing.
-A rider signing on with an ACU Licence which is required by the ACU to wear a Novice Jacket when racing, must also wear a Novice Jacket when testing.
+A driver signing on with a National ‘B’ Competition Licence who is required by Motorsport UK to display a novice cross when racing, must also display a novice cross on the rear of their car when testing.
+A rider signing on with an ACU Licence who is required by the ACU to wear a Novice Jacket when racing, must also wear a Novice Jacket when testing.

 Each participant will be issued with a wrist band which must be worn during testing.
 Please stop at the end of the pit lane and show the wrist band to the marshal.

-All participants must wear helmets and safety clothing, which comply with governing body technical/safety regulations, and all vehicles must comply with governing body technical/safety regulations.
+All participants must wear helmets and safety clothing, which comply with the relevant governing body’s technical/safety regulations, and all vehicles must comply with governing body technical/safety regulations.
 Road cars/bikes are not permitted on the circuit.

-Passengers cannot be carried in vehicles on circuit during testing, the only exception is for Licensed Grade A or above Ards Instructors being in car (front seat), where the Instructor licence must be shown at sign on.
-Participants will be held responsible for the good conduct of his/her team personnel whilst at the venue.
+Passengers cannot be carried in vehicles on circuit during testing, the only exception is for Licensed Grade A or above ARDS Instructors being in car (front seat), where the Instructor’s licence must be shown at sign on.
+Participants will be held responsible for the good conduct of their team personnel whilst at the Venue.

-Noise limits will be applied in accordance with our circuit regulations as follows:
+Noise limits will be in accordance with SCL circuit regulations as follows:

-- Grand Prix Circuit – will be in compliance with MSA championship regulations relevant to the vehicle being tested, maximum limit 105dB on a drive-by test, if in doubt please call or get a noise test before going out on circuit.
+Grand Prix Circuit – will be in compliance with Motorsport UK championship regulations relevant to the vehicle being tested, maximum limit 105dB on a drive-by test.
+If in doubt please call or get a noise test before going out on circuit.

-It is the obligation of the all competitors/team managers to ensure that the silencer fitted to the vehicle/bike being tested would meet with the requirements of an MSA/ACU scrutineer for that type of vehicle.
+It is the obligation of the all participants/team managers to ensure that the silencer fitted to the vehicle being tested would meet with the requirements of a Motorsport UK/ACU scrutineer for that type of vehicle.

 Offending vehicles will not be allowed to continue testing.

-Should your vehicle fail the static or the drive by noise test and you are excluded from further participation, you will not receive a refund.
+Should a vehicle fail the static or the drive by noise test and be excluded from further participation, no refund will be payable.

-If you believe that your vehicle may exceed the above limits then please request a noise test prior to going out on circuit.
+If it is believed that a vehicle may exceed the above limits a noise test must be requested prior to going out on circuit.

 Car/Kart Testing: For the avoidance of doubt static measurements are taken at 0.5m at a 45 degree angle with the engine running at ¾ maximum static revs.

-There are a number of noise meters located around the circuit which will measure your drive-by noise limit.
+There are a number of noise meters located around the circuit which will measure drive-by noise limits.

 Teams using cameras must complete a form obtained at signing on and have the equipment checked by a member of the Safety Team.
 Only bolt on mounting systems designed specifically for the purpose and not suction or other temporary mountings must be used.
 Under no circumstances must Helmet Cams be used.
 Drones are also expressly forbidden.

-Access to the Venue and Paddock will be allowed from 07:30hrs on the testing date.
-If you arrive prior to this time, please park in the car park indicated on the left hand side on the entrance to the circuit.
-Garages and Paddock clear by 19:00hrs.
+Access to the Venue and Paddock will be allowed from 07:30 on the testing date.
+Any arrivals prior to this time, must park where indicated on arrival at the Venue.
+Garages and Paddock clear by 19:00.

 Please be aware of other teams, participants, contractors, pedestrians and SCL staff in the paddock, garages and pit lane.
-You are responsible for your own safety and that of other users of these areas who may be effected by your operation.
+Participants are responsible for their own safety and that of other users of these areas who they may effect.

-It is your responsibility to risk assess your operation and take the appropriate action to remove or minimise any hazards.
+It is the participant’s responsibility to risk assess their operation and take the appropriate action to remove or minimise any hazards.

-Please do not leave any cables or hoses across walkways.
+No cables or hoses must be left across walkways.
 Use the cable ducts provided, or cable matting.

-Due to the hazardous environment i.e. ‘live paddock’ children under the age of 16 are not allowed on site unless accompanied by an adult.
+Due to the hazardous environment i.e. ‘live paddock’ children under the age of 16 are not allowed at the Venue unless accompanied by an adult.
 This adult must supervise the child at ALL times.
 There is no exception.

 Upon arrival in the paddock, please ensure only the allocated garage is occupied.
-If you choose not to hire a garage, please ensure all team vehicles park on the opposite side of the paddock, keeping garage bays clear for those who have booked.
+If a participant chooses not to hire a garage, please ensure all team vehicles park on the opposite side of the paddock, keeping garage bays clear for those who have booked.

-No vehicle can be left overnight within the garage without prior written agreement of SCL and with the appropriate risk assessment in place.
-For the avoidance of doubt any vehicles left with agreement shall be at the owners and not SCL’s risk.
+No vehicle shall be left overnight within the garage without the prior written agreement of SCL and with the appropriate risk assessment in place.
+For the avoidance of doubt any vehicles left with agreement shall be at the owner’s sole risk.

 If the circuit is closed to recover a stranded vehicle, red lights and red flags will be shown around the circuit.
 Participants must complete the lap slowly and return to the pits, but be prepared to stop during their slowing down lap.
 Ignoring the red lights or overtaking under red lights will result in instant exclusion from further testing and no refund of monies paid will be payable.